rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

     - General
 ---

-In this two-part series we'll discuss License Plate Numbers (LPN), their usage, and useful shortcut keys for Mobile Telnet, which is commonly known as Putty.
-Part I introduces LPN.
+In this two-part series we'll discuss License Plate Numbers (LPN) in Oracle&reg; Warehouse Management (WMS), why and how to use them, as well as shortcut keys for Mobile Telnet, which is commonly known as Putty.

 <!-- more -->

-### What is LPN?
+### What is an LPN?

-LPN in Oracle&reg; Warehouse Management (WMS) is an identity assigned to a group of items represented systematically, that travel through the Unit/Floor together.
-The LPN will help identify a group of items packed together in terms of its current sub-inventory, location, revision, lot, serial, organization and item contents.
+An LPN is a WMS identity assigned to a group of items that travel through the unit or floor together.
+An LPN helps identify a group of items packed together and track its sub-inventory, location, revision, lot, serial, organization, and contents.

+The following image shows a visual representation of an LPN:

 ![]({% asset_path 2018-06-04-lpn-overview-part1/picture1.png %})

+This one shows the typical structure of an LPN:

 ![]({% asset_path 2018-06-04-lpn-overview-part1/picture2.png %})

-### Uses of LPN
+### Advantages of LPNs

-You can perform the following tasks by using LPNs in WMS:
+LPNs enable you to perform the following tasks in WMS:

-* Store delivery related information such as its content items, revision, lot, serial, organization, sub inventory, or locator
+* Store delivery-related information such as contents, revision, lot, serial, organization, sub-inventory, and locator

-* Track contents of any container in receiving, inventory, or in-transit
+* Track the contents of any container that's in receiving, inventory, or transit

 * Receive, store, and pick material by LPN

-* View on hand balances by LPN
+* View on-hand balances by LPN

 * Move multiple items in a transaction by LPN